 Five spur roads also serve as entrances to afford visitor access from different areas of the country.
 The terrain varies greatly between these entrances.
 The interior roads have undergone extensive remodeling in recent years, making them more RV friendly.

 Bull elk can be found in a number of areas.
-The fall rut is the best time to see them as they gather harems and spar with other males.
+The fall rut is the best time to see them as t

 The north entrance connects Yellowstone to Interstate 90 at Livingston, Montana, via U.S. Route 89.
 This 56-mile drive follows the old Yellowstone Road, which was the original entrance to the park, connecting to the gateway community of Gardiner, Montana.
 This route travels alongside the Yellowstone River and is an easy drive for RVs with no steep grades, switchback curves, or steep drop-offs.
 The downside is that it’s also the least scenic.
 RVers who choose this route will undoubtedly stay at one of two full service private campgrounds in Gardiner or at the no services NPS campground at Mammoth.